 - A. Notification and Recognition - 1.
 The Union will provide the Employer with a written list of Union Representatives, their geographic jurisdictions and the appropriate contacts for each office.
 The Union will maintain the list. - 2.
 The Employer will recognize any Union Representative on the list.
 The Employer will not recognize an employee as a Union Representative if their name does not appear on the list. - 3.
 The Union will provide written notice to the Employer of any changes within thirty (30) calendar days of the changes. - 4.
 Union Representatives must provide notice to their supervisor to prepare for and/or attend any meeting during their work hours.
 All notices must include the approximate amount of time the Union Representative expects the activity to take.
-Time spent preparing for, traveling to and from, and attending meetings during the Union Representative's non-work hours will not be considered as time worked.
+Union Representatives will be granted reasonable paid time, as determined by the employer, during their normal working hours to investigate and process grievances.
+In addition, Union Representatives will be granted reasonable paid time, as determined by the employer, during their normal working hours to prepare for and attend meetings for representational activities including investigatory interviews and predisciplinary meetings; Union Management Communication Committees and other committee meetings if such committees have been established by this Agreement; informal grievance resolution meetings, grievance meetings, alternative dispute resolution sessions, mediation sessions, and arbitration hearings held during their work time; and New Employee Orientations and associated meetings.
+Time spent preparing for, traveling to and from, and attending meetings during the Union Representative's nonwork hours will not be considered as time worked.
 Union Representatives will record time spent on union activities in accordance with AGO policy and practice, using the AGO Timekeeping system.
 Timekeeping codes to facilitate these records will be provided by the AGO.
-If the amount of time a Union Representative spends performing representational activities is unduly affecting their ability to accomplish assigned duties, the Employer will not continue to release the employee and the Union will be notified. - 5.
-Union Representatives may not use state vehicles to travel to and from a work site in order to perform representation activities, unless authorized by the AGO.
+If the amount of time a Union Representative spends performing representational activities is unduly affecting their ability to accomplish assigned duties, the Employer will not continue to release the employee and the Union will be notified.

+5. Union Representatives may not use state vehicles to travel to and from a work site in order to perform representation activities, unless authorized by the AGO.

+B. Access

-- B. Access - 1.
-Union Representatives may have access to the Employer's offices or facilities in accordance with agency policy to carry out representational activities. - 2.
+- 1. Union Representatives may have access to the Employer's offices or facilities in accordance with agency policy to carry out representational activities. - 2.
 The representatives will notify AGO Human Resources prior to their arrival and will not interrupt the normal operations of the AGO. - 3.
 Union Representatives and bargaining unit employees may also meet in non-work areas during the employee's meal periods and rest periods and before and after their normal work hours.